-This trope is about extremely detailed clothing, either seeing it or (ahem) describing it.
-Seems to be more as a form of Author Appeal or Fanservice than for any important details to the plot (but not always).
+This trope is about extremely detailed clothing, either seeing it or describing it.
+Seems to be more as a form of Author Appeal or Fanservice than for any important details to the plot.
 Seems to be most common in stuff aimed at girls and women.

-This trope is usually written (especially with Purple Prose), but if the clothing is elaborate enough, it can be shown visually.
+This trope is usually written, but if the clothing is elaborate enough, it can be shown visually.
 This was especially true when royalty invokes the Ermine Cape Effect, or in period drama films from the Golden Age of Hollywood.
 With both, the point was in the fanciest, flashiest clothing possible.

 Shows up a lot in Mary Sue stories, where it tends to be a pretty blatant display of Author Appeal.
 Most have at least one scene describing the character's outfit as if the clothes were part of the supporting cast.